awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 (negative labels).
 Even in regression tasks, it is possible to encounter many dominant values that can cause imbalanced labels.
 If not handled properly, these imbalanced labels could impact classification/regression model performance a lot.
 For example, because too many negative labels are fit into models, models may learn to classify all unseen samples as negative.
-To tackle the imbalance label problem, GraphStorm provides several built-in features.
+GraphStorm provides several ways to tackle the class imbalance problem.

 For classification tasks, users can configure two arguments in command line interfaces (CLIs), the ``imbalance_class_weights`` and ``class_loss_func``.